 At the time of registration, students receive a billing statement and a class schedule that indicates the amount charged and dates that payments are due.
 Students must pay all bills by the due date appearing on the bill.
 Students who register on or after the due date must pay at the time of registration.
 The College accepts payment by Personal check, Money order, Traveler's checks, VISA, MasterCard, Discover and AMEX.
-A payment plan is also available.
+Monthly payment plans are also available by visiting mycollegepaymentplan.com/Roxbury.
 RCC payment plans require a 50% down payment at the time of registration.
 Failure to keep payment plans in good standing will result in no future payment plans and full payment at the time of registration.

 Several kinds of tuition waivers are available to Roxbury Community College students.
 These waivers include, but are not limited to, National Guard Members, Veterans, Senior Citizens, Native Americans, State Employees, and Wards of the State.
 In order to receive a tuition waiver, students must present the waivers at the time of registration or before the first day of class.
 If the waiver is presented after the first day of class, the College will make no adjustment.
 The Commonwealth of Massachusetts does not fund all courses; therefore, the use of certain waivers for those unsubsidized courses will be restricted.